 May 2011 - By letter dated May 16, West Partners-Dennis O’Brien demanded BWPW, LLC sell it’s multi-million dollar Cantarini/Bent-West LLC interest to West for $0.00.
 BWPW, LLC rejected the demand, identified West Partners breach under the Bent-West, LLC Operating Agreement, then made numerous attempts to resolve the partnership disputes through mediation, negotiation, property sale and other mutually beneficial means.

 June 2010.
 Cantarini Ranch Project Manager, Bentley-Wing Properties, Inc., provided detailed analyses and recommendations to West-O’Brien & West Living-Rimbach regarding damaging impediments, delays and conflicts of interest resulting from West’s mis-management of their Dos Colinas project.
-Bentley-Wing offered mutually beneficial solutions for mitigating the damage caused by West and for achieving a more timely and profitable sale of the Cantarini Ranch in accordance with the Bent-West investment plan; West-O’Brien & Rimbach rejected the recommendations.
+Bentley-Wing offered solutions for mitigating the damage caused by West and for achieving a more timely and profitable sale of the Cantarini Ranch in accordance with the Bent-West investment plan; West-O’Brien & Rimbach rejected the recommendations.

 April 2010.
 By early 2010, Bent-West Property Manager, Bentley-Wing Properties, and Bent-West member BWPW was encouraging West Partners to sell the Cantarini Ranch project in accordance with the Bent-West LLC Operating Agreement and investment purpose.
 The Cantarini Ranch TM conditions of approval were substantially complete, the final engineering had been advanced past the second plan check, and unsolicited purchase proposals were increasing.